 Parents want their children to be seen for what they can do, who they are and what wonderful people they will become.
 Children are not defined by their hearing.
 Families wish to obtain for their young children with hearing loss what is needed for success.
 Parents can begin assisting their children by learning about the words used in reports, meetings and appointments.
 Understanding terms helps parents to ask better questions and make informed decisions.

-Amplification: increased loudness of sound, or hearing devices that change sound levels
+Amplification: increased loudness of sound, or hearing devices that change sound levels.

-ASL: American Sign Language, a complete language used by many Deaf North Americans with its own grammar and sentence order separate from English.
+ASL: American Sign Language, a complete visual language used by many Deaf North Americans with its own grammar and sentence order separate from English.
 Meanings are conveyed by hand shapes, finger, hand and body movements as well as facial expressions.
 Each country’s sign language is different and there is no universal sign language.

-Audiologist/Doctor of Audiology: a specialist in hearing and balance who does evaluations, diagnosis and selection and managing of listening devices
+Audiologist: a specialist in hearing and balance who does evaluations, diagnosis and selection and managing of listening devices

 Audition: sense of hearing or act of listening